Sign In / Sign Out

 download the master of science in criminology and criminal justice handbook.

 The Master of Science Degree in Criminology and Criminal Justice is a 30 credit hour program.
-This includes 24 hours of course work and 6 hours of thesis.
+This includes either (a) 24 credit hours of course work and 6 hours of thesis; or (b) 27 credit hours of coursework and 3 hours of a capstone policy paper.

 Students pursuing the Master of Science in Criminology and Criminal Justice will take courses in two core areas: